J. Allen Hynek: Turnaround

 Hynek began occasionally disagreeing publicly with the conclusions of Blue Book.
 By the early 1960s—after about a decade and a half of study—Clark writes that "Hynek's apparent turnaround on the UFO question was an open secret."
 Only after Blue Book was formally dissolved did Hynek speak more openly about his "turnaround".
 Hynek speculated that his personality was a factor in the Air Force keeping him on as a consultant for over two decades.

 Some other ufologists thought that Hynek was being disingenuous or even duplicitous in his turnaround.
 Physicist James E. McDonald, for example, wrote to Hynek in 1970, castigating him for what McDonald saw as his lapses, and suggesting that, when evaluated by later generations, retired Marine Corps Major Donald E. Keyhoe would be regarded as a more objective, honest, and scientific ufologist.

 It was during the late stages of Blue Book in the 1960s that Hynek began speaking openly about his disagreements and disappointments with the Air Force.
 Among the cases about which he openly dissented with the Air Force were the highly publicized Portage County UFO chase, in which several police officers chased a UFO for half an hour, and the encounter of Lonnie Zamora, a police officer who reported an encounter with a metallic, egg-shaped aircraft near Socorro, New Mexico.
-In 1964, Hynek appeared on the television program "To Tell the Truth".
+In 1964, Hynek appeared on the television program To Tell the Truth.

-In late March 1966 in Dexter, Michigan, two days of mass UFO sightings were reported, and received significant publicity.
+In late March 1966, in Dexter, Michigan, two days of mass UFO sightings were reported, and received significant publicity.
 After studying the reports, Hynek offered a provisional hypothesis for some of the sightings: a few of about 100 witnesses had mistaken swamp gas for something more spectacular.
 At the press conference where he made his announcement, Hynek repeatedly and strenuously stated that swamp gas was a plausible explanation for only a portion of the Michigan UFO reports, and certainly not for UFO reports in general.
-But much to his chagrin, Hynek's qualifications of his hypothesis were largely overlooked, and the term swamp gas was repeated ad infinitum in relation to UFO reports.
+Much to his chagrin, Hynek's qualifications of his hypothesis were largely overlooked, and the term "swamp gas" was repeated ad infinitum in relation to UFO reports.
 The explanation was subject to national derision.

 In his reply dated October 7, 1968, to a request for scientific recommendations regarding Blue Book from Colonel Raymond Sleeper, commander of the USAF Foreign Technology Division, Hynek noted that Blue Book suffered from numerous procedural problems and a lack of resources, which rendered its efforts "totally inadequate".
 Hynek also noted that one wag had bestowed upon Blue Book the epithet of "Society for the Explanation of the Uninvestigated".